cjlynge/assignment/README.md

 First install Helm 3.
 https://helm.sh/docs/intro/install/

 Then proceed to this guide in order to install Minikube and an INSECURE version of CockroachDB.
-Please helm to do so. https://www.cockroachlabs.com/docs/v20.2/orchestrate-a-local-cluster-with-kubernetes-insecure
+Please use helm to do so. https://www.cockroachlabs.com/docs/v20.2/orchestrate-a-local-cluster-with-kubernetes-insecure

 When CockroachDB is up and running (takes ~2 minutes) you can now spin up the Pythonapp pod in Minikube.